d12frosted/elpa-mirror/gnu/denote-readme.txt

   note and, as such, is also known as the file’s ID or identifier.

   The `TITLE' field is the title of the note, as provided by the user.
-  It automatically gets downcased and hyphenated.
+  It automatically gets downcased by default and is also hyphenated ([Contol the letter casing of file names]).
 An entry about “Economics in the Euro Area” produces an `economics-in-the-euro-area' string for the `TITLE' of the file name.

   The `KEYWORDS' field consists of one or more entries demarcated by an underscore (the separator is inserted automatically).
 Each keyword is a string provided by the user at the relevant prompt which broadly describes the contents of the entry.

-  Optionally, when the user option `denote-allow-multi-word-keywords' is non-nil, keywords that need to be more than one-word-long are written with hyphens: any other character, such as spaces or the plus sign is automatically converted into a hyphen.
-So when `emacs_library' appears in a file name, it is interpreted as two distinct keywords, whereas `emacs-library' is one keyword.
-This is reflected in how the keywords are recorded in the note ([Front matter]).
-While Denote optional supports multi-word keywords, default `nil' value of `denote-allow-multi-word-keywords' forcibly joins all words into one, meaning that an input of `word1 word2' will be written as `word1word2'.
+  Each of the keywords is a single word, with multiple keywords providing the multi-dimensionality needed for advanced searches through Denote files.
+Users who need to compose a keyword out of multiple words are encouraged to apply a letter casing convention such as camelCase/CamelCase and set the `denote-file-name-letter-casing' user option accordingly ([Contol the letter casing of file names]).

   The `EXTENSION' is the file type.
 By default, it is `.org' (`org-mode') though the user option `denote-file-type' provides